topper-123/pandas/doc/source/user_guide/indexing.rst

 .. warning::

-   Starting in 0.21.0, pandas will show a ``FutureWarning`` if indexing with a list with missing labels.
+   Since 0.21.0, pandas has shown a ``FutureWarning`` if indexing with a list with missing labels.
 In the future this will raise a ``KeyError``.
-See :ref:`list-like Using loc with missing keys in a list is Deprecated <indexing.deprecate_loc_reindex_listlike>`.
+See :ref:`Indexing with a list with missing labels is deprecated <v0.21.0.whatsnew_0210.api_breaking.loc>`.

 pandas provides a suite of methods in order to have **purely label based indexing**.
 This is a strict inclusion based protocol.
 Every label asked for must be in the index, or a ``KeyError`` will be raised.